 Both the product page and the RoHS statement for a Harwin product will declare if the 6(c) exemption has been utilised.

 This exemption is required in Harwin products for all those items using turned brass.
 Free-machining brass is typically used for turning purposes – it is far easier to machine than brass without lead, and therefore is necessary for economic and toolwear reasons.
-The date for this exemption to expire was 21st July 2016.
+The original date for this exemption to expire was 21st July 2016.
 In line with the Directive, applications for renewal of this exemption were filed by multiple companies within the required timescale.

 There is a helpful detailed explanation of the original 2016 situation on the Copper and Brass Fabricators Council website (a non-profit trade association based in USA).

 You can read the full text of the renewal applications on the Öko-Institut e.V. website - the report compiled by the Institute that was submitted to the EU council is available here.